The first Read more [...]

 In 2004, Harris took over her former employer, becoming the District Attorney of the City and County of San Francisco, the first woman as well as an African-American woman.
 In 2010, she was elected as the Attorney General of California and once again made history for being the first woman and the first person of color serving in this position.
 In-office, she prosecuted cases of guns, drugs, and human trafficking, she defended the Affordable Care Act, protected the climate change law, helped win marriage equality, and created the Open Justice platform – a public online criminal justice database.

 In 2015, Harris declared her candidacy for the US Senate, in her campaign, she called for the protection of women’s reproductive rights, increase the minimum wage and immigration and criminal-justice reforms.
 In 2017, when she was sworn as US Senator for California, she became the first South Asian-American and second US African-American woman senator.
 After taking office, Harris began serving on various committees, including the Committee on the Judiciary, the Select Committee on Intelligence, the Homeland Security and Governmental Affairs Committee.
 At the beginning of 2019, she announced her nomination for the Democratic presidential election, but by the end of the year, she decided to quit the race.

-On August 11, 2020, Joe Biden, the Democratic candidate in the 2020 presidential elections, announced her as his vice-president, and at 55, Harris became the first woman of color to run as the vice-presidential nominee for a major party ticket.
+On August 11th, 2020, Joe Biden, the Democratic candidate in the 2020 presidential elections, announced her as his vice-president, and at 55, Harris became the first woman of color to run as the vice-presidential nominee for a major party ticket.
 Biden-Harris won the 2020 elections.
 January, 20th, 2021, was Harris’s first day as the first female Vice President of the US.

 “The American dream belongs to all of us”